OSInside/kiwi/doc/source/building/build_vmx_disk.rst

    </image>

-Adding network interfaces to the VM
+Adding Network Interfaces to the VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Network interfaces can be explicitly specified for the VM when required via the `vmnic` element.
 This can be used to add another bridged interface or to specify the driver which is being used.

-Note that this element is only used for the `vmdk` image format.
+Note, that this element is only used for the `vmdk` image format.

 In the following example we add a bridged network interface using the `e1000` driver: